rschristopher/ischristtrue.com/src/modern-views/index.md

 [Joachimites](https://en.m.wikipedia.org/wiki/Joachimites)
 in the 13th century imagined three ages, and that they were entering the 3rd and final age.

+... these views were (perhaps unconsciously) reflected in Nazism, the 3rd Reich that will rule for a thousand years.

 As Fr.
 Seraphim Rose notes,
 > revolutionary conclusions were drawn later by men of the thirteenth and fourteenth centuries, by the Franciscan Spirituals, who recognized in Joachim the new John the Baptist, heralding St. Francis at the novus dux of the last dispensation, even as the "new Christ".

 Any such view of a "new Christ" was anathema to orthodox Christianity, yet this corruption in the west was one of many that led inevitably to the
 Protestant Reformation,
-itself another outburst of destructive revolutionary views.
+itself another outburst of the destructive revolutionary spirit.

-Our conventional wisdom tells us that protestantism was merely a consequence of the printing press -- which would be true if not for the glaring counterexample of eastern Christianity not having an equivalent protestant reformation despite the prevalence of a printing presses.
+Our conventional wisdom tells us that protestantism was merely a consequence of the printing press -- which would be true if not for the glaring counterexample of eastern Christianity not having an equivalent protestant reformation despite the prevalence of printing presses.

 ## Was it always like this?

 The short answer: no, not at all.
 A continuous destructive revolution was unheard of outside of western Europe and it's cultural influence.
-This was not the view of eastern Europe nor of eastern Christianity nor any major religion.
+This was not the view of eastern Europe nor of eastern Christianity nor of any major religion.
 This was not the view of the Byzantine Empire.
 This was not the view in the Ottoman empire.
 This was not the view in any of the historic dynasties of China.
 This was not the view of any native American culture prior to the arrival of western Europeans.
 None of the
  [ancient views](../ancient-views/)